 There are all kinds of horse blankets out there, and we like the Equibrand especially.
 Keep your horse warm and dry from the snow and rain with a blanket that moves with them.
 This makes for less cleanup work for you, too!

-If you're venturing into the snow-filled hills on horseback, make sure and ask your farrier about ways to protect your horse.
-When you're shoeing your horse, you have several options that prevent snow buildup under the horse's hooves.
-Click here to see hoof pads and boots.
+If you’re venturing into the snow-filled hills on horseback, make sure and ask your farrier about ways to protect your horse.
+When you’re shoeing your horse, you have several options that prevent snow buildup under the horse’s hooves.
+See available hoof pads and boots here.

 Snow buildup is extremely cold for your horse – plus, kt makes each tread slippery, instead of sure.
 Plus, the compacted snow adds pressure on the frog, so there are a few styles of hoof pads to keep your horse snow-free.

 The Mustad no-snow tube-style hoof pads compresses, and pops back, which prevents the snow from building up on the hoof.

 The other style, the Snowball black plastic hoof pad, presses a bubble down into the snow, keeping it away from the hoof and giving your horse a surer step.

 Many vests & coats are designed to stand up to windstorms and blizzards that would make your eyes tear.
 Look for wool vests and jackets that will give you years of use and provide maximum natural warming.

 We love the Wyoming Traders line of wild rags.
 These 100% silk wild rags will keep you warm without weighing you down.
 We just got some new Aztec patterns in, and we’ve got both youth sizes and adult sizes in polka dots, solids, paisley, and more.

 Silk is warmer than wool, it gets softer with wear, and naturally wicks moisture away.

 Breaking ice in the trough – Wells is wearing a Stormy Kromer hat, and both boys are staying warm with wild rags!